-While examining the data in subset mode, soundings were designated wherever the CUBE surface did not adequately depict the shoalest point of a feature or were issued as a danger to navigation.
-Soundings were designated when they met or exceeded the criteria for designation set forth in the Specifications and Deliverables.
+While examining the data in subset mode soundings were designated wherever the CUBE surface did not adequately depict the shoalest point of a feature.
+Soundings were designated when they met or exceeded the criteria for designation set forth in the Specifications and

+Deliverables.
 Designation ensured soundings were carried through to the finalized BASE surfaces.

 A statistical analysis of the sounding data was conducted via the CARIS Quality Control Report (QCR) routine.
-Crosslines were run in each sheet and were compared with lines acquired from the main-scheme lines where applicable.
+Tie lines were run in each sheet and were compared with lines acquired from the main-scheme lines where applicable.
 The Quality Control Reports are located in Separate 4.